 At the Swan and Dolphin Resort, there are over ten different dining options ranging from casual to the essence of sophistication (check out our food crawl itinerary).
 You can catch glimpses of the fireworks from the Dolphin side of the complex or along the bridge that connects to Disney’s Boardwalk.

 If you’re in the mood for a stroll and a closer view, walk along the path the extends toward Disney’s Hollywood Studios, in between Disney’s Boardwalk and the Swan hotel.
 This walkway will take you up to the entrance of Disney’s Hollywood Studios.
 Stand back along the water and face the entrance of the park.
-Here you can see the fireworks up close and hear the music and sounds of this galactic spectacular.
+Here you can see the fireworks up close and hear the music and sounds of this spectacular show.

 ROOFTOP RESORT DINING